-That’s where Cliqist comes in.
-We’re passionate about games, especially indie games and the potential of crowdfunding.
-Our goal is to shed a light on the world of indie gaming, to inform readers on the benefits of crowdfunding, and call out any shady behavior that may seek to take advantage of customers.
+We’re passionate about games, especially indie games.
+Our goal is to shed a light on the world of indie gaming, inform readers on the benefits of crowdfunding, and call out any shady behavior that may seek to take advantage of customers.
 We’re not here to copy and paste press releases, nor are we going to fall into the tired “angry gamer” shtick.

 Do our writers have favorite developers?
 Of course they do!
 Do they back crowdfunding projects?
 You bet, just like they buy video games.
-Our writers strictly donate to campaigns, they stand to gain nothing from a campaign’s success or failure.
+Our writers strictly donate to campaigns, and are not equity backers, they stand to gain nothing from a campaign’s success or failure.
 And they don’t play favorites when it comes to covering developers or certain games.
 If it’s an interesting story, we’ll get to the bottom of it, no matter what.

 If you have any concerns about any of our coverage, have questions about Cliqist, or just want to say hi, head over to our Contact Page, or send an email to me at Greg@Cliqist.com.

 Greg has been writing on and off about games since the late nineties, always with a focus on indie games.
 He started DIYGames.com in 2000, which was the first gaming site to focus exclusively on indie games.
 These days he runs Cliqist, and New normative.
 Contact him at email@example.com

 Joanna Mueller is a lifelong gamer and an aspiring novelist, which means she spends way too much time obsessing about fictional worlds.
 Coveting well written characters and story above all else, she hopes to shine a light on games and developers who step out of the standard mold and push boundaries.
 Joanna figures that if you don’t live in the world you want yet, you should get out there and make a new one.